Julian (emperor)

 Julian (Note: Rarely Julian II.
 The designation "Julian I" is applied either to the emperor Didius Julianus, or to the usurper Sabinus Julianus.
 He is even more rarely called Julian III.)
-(Flavius Claudius Julianus; Ἰουλιανός Ioulianos; 331 – 26 June 363) was the Caesar of the West from 355 to 360 and Roman emperor from 361 to 363, as well as a notable philosopher and author in Greek.
-His rejection of Christianity, and his promotion of Neoplatonic Hellenism and persecution of Christians, caused him to be remembered as Julian the Apostate in the Christian tradition.
+(Flavius Claudius Julianus; Ἰουλιανός Ioulianos; 331 – 26 June 363) was Caesar of Western Rome from 355 to 360 and Roman emperor from 361 to 363, as well as a notable philosopher and author in Greek.
+His rejection of Christianity, public conversion to paganism, and promotion of Neoplatonic Hellenism caused him to be remembered as Julian the Apostate in the Christian tradition.

 A nephew of Constantine the Great, Julian was one of few in the imperial family to survive the purges and civil wars during the reign of Constantius II, his cousin.
-Julian became an orphan as a child after his father was executed in 337, and spent much of his life under Constantius's close supervision.
+Julian was orphaned as a child after his father was executed in 337 and spent much of his life under Constantius's close supervision.
 However, the emperor allowed Julian freedom to pursue an education in the Greek-speaking east.
-In 355, Constantius II summoned Julian to court and appointed him to rule Gaul.
-Julian was successful in his rule, defeating and counterattacking Germanic raids across the Rhine and encouraging the provinces' return to prosperity.
+In 355, Constantius II appointed Julian to govern Gaul; his rule was successful, defeating and countering Germanic raids across the Rhine and encouraging the provinces' return to prosperity.
 In 360, he was proclaimed emperor by his soldiers at Lutetia (Paris), sparking a civil war with Constantius.
 However, Constantius died before the two could face each other in battle, having named Julian as his successor to prevent further bloodshed.

-In 363, Julian embarked on an ambitious campaign against the Sasanian Empire.
-The campaign was initially successful, securing a victory outside Ctesiphon in Mesopotamia.
-However, he did not attempt to besiege the capital.
-Julian instead moved into Persia's heartland, but he soon faced supply problems and was forced to retreat northwards while being ceaselessly harassed by Persian skirmishers.
+In 363, Julian embarked on an ambitious military expedition against the Sasanian Empire, mustering the largest Roman army to ever face the Persians.
+The campaign was initially successful, securing a victory outside the capital of Ctesiphon.
+However, rather than besiege the city, Julian instead moved into Persia's heartland, where he soon faced supply problems and was forced to retreat northwards while being ceaselessly harassed by Persian skirmishers.
 During the Battle of Samarra, Julian was mortally wounded.
 He was succeeded by Jovian, a senior officer in the imperial guard, who was obliged to cede territory, including Nisibis, in order to save the trapped Roman forces.
 Julian and Jovian were the last sole emperors to rule the whole Empire for their entire reign, after which it was permanently divided between a Western and Eastern court.

-Julian was the last non-Christian ruler of the Roman Empire, and he believed that it was necessary to restore the Empire's ancient Roman values and traditions in order to save it from dissolution.
-He purged the top-heavy state bureaucracy, and attempted to revive traditional Roman religious practices at the expense of Christianity.
+Julian was the last non-Christian ruler of the Roman Empire, and he believed it necessary to restore the Empire's ancient Roman values and traditions in order to save it from dissolution.
+He purged the top-heavy state bureaucracy, openly promoted pagans to high political offices, and attempted to revive traditional Roman religious practices at the expense of Christianity.
 His efforts to build a Third Temple in Jerusalem were probably intended to harm Christianity rather than please Jews.
-Julian also forbade Christians from teaching and learning classical texts.
+Julian also expelled Christians from the military and forbade them from teaching and learning classical texts.
+Though his reign saw a brief resurgence of paganism in public and political life, his policies ultimately had no lasting effect on its continuing decline.